Ericsson/ecaudit/doc/role_whitelist_management.md

 ## Resources

-Four types of resources can be managed in whitelists:
+Five types of resources can be managed in whitelists:

 * connections - represent connection (authentication) attempts
 * data - represent all kinds of data resources in Cassandra such as data in tables